manuelarturosantana/TomoREU2021/README.md

 1. [Refactor](Refactor) : Contains all the needed code beyond the above toolboxes and packages.
 It includes a script [Refactored_Example1.m](Refactor/Refactored_Example1.m) which gives a detailed example of how to run the code.
 2. [test_image](test_image) : Additional test images.
 Matlab image processing toolbox will be needed to use these.

+The poster of the project can be found [here](https://github.com/phuongmaihuynhpham/TomoREU2021/blob/main/REU_RETPoster.pptx.pdf).